 In Django's admin backend, add a page as the starting point for the documentation inside the CMS menu tree.
-Typically, one would name that page "Documentation" using docs or documentation as its slug.
+Typically, one would name the page "Documentation" using docs as its slug.
+If another slug is desired, then change the urlpatterns from above to use that alternative pattern as well.

 In the Advanced Settings tab, choose Documentation Page as the template.
-This settings has been configured using the directive CMS_TEMPLATES, as shown above.
+This settings has been configured using the directive CMS TEMPLATES, as shown above.